The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Introduction

 Integrable systems of hydrodynamic type appear in particular as related to a class of F-manifolds introduced in \cite{LPR} (see also \cite{LP}) under the name of \emph{F-manifolds with compatible connection (and flat unit)}.
 These were extensively studied in \cite{LPVG}.
 This relation is pivotal in generalising Tsarev's approach to the non-diagonalisable setting, as in the semisimple case the quantities \eqref{ChS} can be identified with part of the Christoffel symbols of a torsionless connection $\nabla$ (called in \cite{LP} the \emph{natural connection}) and Tsarev's integrability conditions coincide with the vanishing of some components of the associated Riemann tensor.
 As shown in \cite{LPR}, Tsarev's condition \eqref{tsarev2} can be written in one of the two equivalent forms

 \beq R^s_{lmi}c^j_{ks}+R^s_{lik}c^j_{ms}+R^s_{lkm}c^j_{is}=0,\qquad R^j_{skl}c^s_{mi}+R^j_{smk}c^s_{li}+R^j_{slm}c^s_{ki}=0. \eeq

-In \cite{LPVG}, it was proved that, in the regular setting, the existence of $n$ commuting flows of the form \eqref{Fsys} allows one to introduce a connection $\nabla$ satisfying the conditions \eqref{shc-intro}.
+In \cite{LPVG}, it was proved that, under the regularity assumption, the existence of $n$ commuting flows of the form \eqref{Fsys} allows one to introduce a connection $\nabla$ satisfying the conditions \eqref{shc-intro}.
 As a consequence, in the regular case, an integrable system of hydrodynamic type locally defines the structure of an F-manifold with compatible connection (and flat unit).
 By exploiting this relation, it is possible to generalise Tsarev's integrability method to the non-semisimple regular setting.
-Let us introduce the $n$-dimensional vector
+In accordance with the double-index notation \eqref{relabellingcoordinates}, let us introduce the $n$-dimensional vector